 A media buyer purchases media space and time whilst simultaneously researching and developing campaigns; all of which can be done in a domestic or international capacity.
 Their responsibility is to locate the media that will best convey a message, for the lowest possible price.

 An account coordinator is in charge of arranging print media advertisements as well as managing schedules and promotions to ensure that all projects are completed punctually and clients are satisfied.
 They also help the account executive maintain client relationships.

 Average salary: £20,000

-The Dual Master in Strategic Marketing (Global Marketing) offers graduates with global ambitions a hallmark qualification of excellence for today’s marketing careers.
+The Master in Strategic Marketing (Global Marketing) offers graduates with global ambitions a hallmark qualification of excellence for today’s marketing careers.